GLARE: A Dataset for Traffic Sign Detection in Sun Glare: Introduction

 There has been an upsurge of autonomous vehicles driving alongside everyday drivers, such as Tesla or Google's Waymo.
-These self-driving vehicles make their decisions through the use of object detection and classification algorithms, which allows the autonomous system to ``see'' objects (such as traffic signs on the road), classify them, and make a real-time decision (machine learning~\cite{bian2022machine}) based on the algorithmic interpretation of the seen object.
-The functionality of these algorithms heavily depends on rich sets of data that are collected from real-world scenarios, annotated, and fed to ``teach'' algorithms on what it may experience on the road.
+These self-driving vehicles make their decisions through the use of object detection algorithms, which allows the autonomous system to {locate} objects (such as traffic signs on the road) {using bounding boxes}, classify them, and make a real-time decision (machine learning~\cite{bian2022machine}) based on the algorithmic interpretation of the seen object.
+The functionality of these algorithms heavily depends on rich sets of data that are collected from real-world scenarios, annotated, and fed to ``teach'' algorithms what it may experience on the road.
 One set of data frequently used to teach algorithms within autonomous cars includes traffic signs---critical for navigating everyday traffic.
 While there are several datasets publicly available that focus on traffic signs in regular weather conditions, there is {\em few traffic sign dataset focusing on traffic signs with sun glare}.
 Our experiments indicate that when vehicles are continuously trained to recognize objects using data without sun glare, real-time algorithms within cars may fail to detect traffic signs and other objects when blinded by high-intensity visual noise, leading to catastrophe.

 Datasets containing traffic signs with sun glare are often internal within autonomous driving companies and consequently are not publicly available for wider research purposes.
-While existing public datasets (such as LISA) do not contain any sun glare at all, there is an emerging need to create a public dataset with a wide variety of traffic signs with sun glare interference to fill this disparity.
+While existing public datasets (such as {the Laboratory for Intelligent \& Safe Automobiles Traffic Sign (LISA) Dataset~\cite{mogelmose2012vision}}) do not contain any sun glare at all, there is an emerging need to create a public dataset with a wide variety of traffic signs with sun glare interference to fill this disparity.

 {\fnsymbol{mpfootnote}}